I have recently been asked about DBJ on the bulky machine, ribber setting options are offered at the bottom of this post. More to follow.

 Ribber settings vary from one brand of machine to another.
 Here is a review of the Brother carriage features

-I tend to knit most if not all my rib fabrics with slide lever in the center position (marked lili on carriage, blue dot).
-This avoids accidental changes when altering the settings for sections of garments or forgetting to reset it ie. if one uses a rib band in a sweater front on one setting and accidentally uses a different one in the back, there will be a difference in width and height between the 2 bands that can be quite noticeable, and is not apparent until the garment pieces are completed and ready for seaming.
+I tend to knit most if not all my rib fabrics with the slide lever in the center position (marked lili on the carriage, blue dot).
+This avoids accidental changes when altering the settings for sections of garments or forgetting to reset it ie. if one uses a ribbed band in a sweater front on one setting and accidentally uses a different one in the back, there will be a difference in width and height between the 2 bands that can be quite noticeable, and is not apparent until the garment pieces are completed and ready for seaming.

-If you prefer to start with a 2 X 2 industrial rib, arrange needles to give a neat join at seams, plying yarns may again be required to give the rib more body. racking cast on may be used, avoiding transfers between beds after an every needle cast on Diana Sullivan shows one method of working, and illustrates needle arrangement and transitions to main bed knitting well.
-Alternative needle set ups:
+If you prefer to start with a 2 X 2 industrial rib, arrange needles to give a neat join at seams, plying yarns may again be required to give the rib more body. racking cast on may be used, avoiding transfers between beds after an every needle cast on Diana Sullivan shows one method of working and illustrates needle arrangement and transitions to main bed knitting well.
+Alternative needle setups:

-To close holes when transitioning to garment pieces in other than every needle ribs, rack the beds one full turn, knit 2 rows, rack back again, and proceed as needed for desired fabric
+To close holes when transitioning to garment pieces in other than every needle ribs, rack the beds one full turn, knit 2 rows, rack back again, and proceed as needed for the desired fabric

-The lili buttons on the ribber are representations of an every other needle set up, akin to the 1X1 card use on the main bed.
+The lili buttons on the ribber are representations of every other needle set up, akin to the 1X1 card use on the main bed.
 It is essential for an even number of needles to be in use when the lili buttons are in use (pushed in, and turned toward the lili markings on each side of the ribber carriage, R to R, L to L).
-An easy way to insure the even number is to look at the needle tape markings, which alternate between dashes and blank spaces between them.
-A line/ dash and a space make a pair, so if you start with a needle on a line, the last needle on the opposing side needs to be on a blank space, or vice versa.
+An easy way to ensure the even number is to look at the needle tape markings, which alternate between dashes and blank spaces between them.
+A line/ dash and space make a pair, so if you start with a needle on a line, the last needle on the opposing side needs to be on a blank space or vice versa.
 The holding cam lever remains on N position throughout these illustrations.